Eglin Air Force Base: Eglin AFB in pop culture

-Environment
+Geography

 Flora and fauna

 The forests and shores of Eglin Air Force Base are at the center of one of the most biodiverse locations in North America.
 Over 50 species threatened in Florida are found on the base, including sea turtles that nest on its white-sand beaches and red-cockaded woodpeckers that thrive in its longleaf pine forests.
 The base has a natural resources management team that constantly monitors important species within the base with the goal of balancing their national defense mission with environmental stewardship.
 Longleaf pine forest, a forest type reduced to 5% of its former range in the last few centuries, covers 200000 acre of the base.
 Part of this forest, 6795 acre, is old growth, making the base home to one of the most extensive old-growth longleaf pine forests in the world.

 Climate

 Warm, subtropical weather lasts longer than the average summer.
 The annual precipitation ranges from 25 to 60 in.
 Year-round, the average temperatures run: